tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

   * **Answer:** Contracts should not leave room for ambiguity.

-  * **Answer:** Being upfront about data types and the size to store them results in less computational overhead/gas costs.
+  * **Answer:** Being upfront about data types, and the size to store them, results in less computational overhead/gas costs.

 * What is a `payable` address, and why is it different from a regular address?

-  * **Answer:** A payable address is like a normal address type, except it allows the `.transfer` function to be called in order to send it Ether.
+  * **Answer:** A payable address is like a normal address type, except it allows the `.transfer` function to be called in order to send it ether.

 * What is a potential benefit of executing code in a virtual machine?